 As with all good ideas, marketing on social media presents different kinds of challenges that have to be solved creatively.
 As we speak, most digital marketers would agree that the biggest headache facing social media marketing is consistency which is determined by how well you manage your time.

 In life, sometimes the easiest things are the hardest.
 For instance, time management is something that pretty much every human struggles with at some point in their lives.
 Considering that the average person spends about 2 hours on social media, it is extremely difficult to find the time to work on every single post the way you would wish and still have enough time for other work and family.

-The good news is, now there are many tools available that can help, specifically with managing your social media posts, or even strategies on a timeline.
+The good news is, now there are many tools available that can help with your awesome plan, specifically with managing your social media posts and multiple platforms, or even strategies on a timeline.
 Such software is designed to help you respond to new followers and likes, provide insights through data analytics, monitor mentions on different sites, schedule and make posts among others.

 If you are a digital marketer today and haven’t heard about Hootsuite and Buffer at least in passing, then you must be doing something wrong.
 Although these tools share some common features, it is important to note early enough that they are subtly yet fundamentally different.
 Let us first look at an overview of both.